 Get Inspired by Adele.

-When I’m thinking about a new theme for a tree, inspiration can come from anywhere.
+When I’m thinking about a new Christmas tree decorating ideas, inspiration can come from anywhere.
 Back in 2015, the return of Adele prompted the colors I chose for the Christmas tree in my dining room.
 I fell in love with a green and gold dress she wore in one of her performances, and that dress inspired the tree.

 Of course, those colors took on a direction of their own as I decorated the flocked white tree, but I must give credit to Adele and her beautiful dress.